anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The returned port is expected to process the encapsulated JPY messages described in {{stateless-jpy}}.
-The scheme is `coaps+jpy`, described in {{jpyscheme}}, and not regular `coaps` because the JPY messages effectively form a new protocol that encapsulates CoAPS in a custom message format.
+The scheme is `coaps+jpy`, described in {{jpyscheme}}, and not regular `coaps` because the JPY messages effectively form a new protocol that encapsulates CoAPS.

 ### Stateful Case